Responsibilities of being a Guarantor

-If we complete the loan and the Borrower or you then change your mind, the Borrower or you can withdraw from the loan agreement during the 14 days after UK Credit confirms that the agreement has been completed.
-The Borrower or you can withdraw from the loan agreement by telling UK Credit as described in the agreement.
+If you change your mind and you wish to withdraw as Guarantor, you must give us notice before the main agreement has been made and the loan is completed.
+If the Borrower changes their mind, they can withdraw from the loan agreement during the 14 days after UK Credit confirms that the agreement has been completed.
+The Borrower can withdraw from the loan agreement by telling UK Credit as described in the agreement.

-If the Borrower or you wish to cancel the credit agreement, the total amount borrowed must be repaid within 30 days of the Borrower or you telling us about the withdrawal.
+If the Borrower wishes to cancel the credit agreement, the total amount borrowed must be repaid within 30 days of the Borrower telling us about the withdrawal.